crimsonfu/crimsonfu.github.com/index.md

 ## About the name crimsonfu

-Crimson is the color associated with the school were the founders met, but **we welcome all comers**!
+Crimson is the color associated with the school where the founders met, but **we welcome all comers**!
 Fu is a nod to http://commandlinefu.com and http://catb.org/jargon/html/F/suffix-fu.html

 [topical channel]: http://freenode.net/policy.shtml#topicalchannels